Amber Valley, Alberta: Original settlers

-Willis Reese Bowen (also known as Willace Bowen) organized the original group of five families who moved from Oklahoma to Vancouver, and then to Amber Valley.
+Parson Henry Sneed was one of the first to settle in Amber Valley.
+With Jordon Murphy and Nimrod Toles, he arrived in 1905.
+On a train from Oklahoma he met Jefferson Davis Edwards in 1910, who married Martha Murphy.
+Initially the young couple lived with Martha's father, Jordan Murphy.
+Martha was the first woman to live in Amber Valley, and her son, Romeo, was the first child born there.
 Willace Bowen established a homestead that his son Obadiah Bowen continued to work.
 Obadiah replaced the first house with a brick one in 1938.
-The house and homestead, with outbuildings, has been preserved as Obadiah Place and honored for its historic provincial significance.
+The house and homestead, with outbuildings, has been preserved as Obadiah Place and honoured for its historic provincial significance.